valeryshel/valeryshel/README.md

 Here's everything you need to know about me: https://valeryshel.github.io/valeryshel/

-- 🔭 I'm currently working as a Web developer at A&D Mortgage.
+- 🔭 I'm currently working as a Web developer.
 - 🌱 I'm currently learning JavaScript animations, TypeScript and PHP.
 - 👩‍💻 Your caring mentor and friend
 - 💻 My blog in Telegram in Russian https://t.me/leralovescode